UniversalDependencies/UD_Czech-PDTC/README.md

 # Introduction

 [PDT-C](https://ufal.mff.cuni.cz/pdt-c)
-is a collection of four treebanks that were previously released independently:
+is a collection of four treebanks that were previously released independently and that are now enhanced with further manual linguistic annotation:

 * **PDT:** The original [Prague Dependency Treebank](https://ufal.mff.cuni.cz/pdt3.5), based on texts from daily newspapers, a business weekly, and a popular science magazine, all from 1990s.